 Chatbots can be designed for different platforms - desktops, mobiles, virtual-assistants, through websites, apps, and voice-technology.

 Understandably, Gen Z and millennials are more enthusiastic about using chatbots than the older generations.
-But, even younger generations differ when it comes to platforms where they use chatbots.
+But, even younger generations differ when it comes to chatbot platforms.

 More Gen Z tends to the mobile-based uses of the chatbot.